 8 foot / 2-4 kilo, 3-6 kilo

-Hard Eva handles which look amazing, 30T High Modulus Toray carbon fibre with sensi tips meaning hollow for light weight but very strong, high quality blanks, Premium SIC guides with stainless steel frames, Line Flow Tapered Micro Guide System.
+Hard Eva handles which look amazing, 30T High Modulus Toray carbon fibre with sensi tips meaning hollow for lightweight but very strong, high-quality blanks, Premium SIC guides with stainless steel frames, Line Flow Tapered Micro Guide System.
 Its great build quality considering the price point and looks great.

-Looks great, amazing colors and finishes
+Looks great, amazing colours and finishes